HowieHwong/TrustLLM/README.md

 ## **Evaluation**

-See our [docs](https://howiehwong.github.io/TrustLLM/) for more details.
+We have provided a toolkit that allows you to more conveniently assess the trustworthiness of large language models.
+Please refer to [the document](https://howiehwong.github.io/TrustLLM/) for more details.

 ## **Leaderboard**